Return to Never Land: Plot

 Hook, overhearing Jane's longing to return home, plans to use this to his advantage.
 That night, Hook promises to bring Jane home if she can find the treasure that Peter and the Lost Boys stole, giving her a whistle to signal him when she finds it.
-Jane asks Peter and the boys to play a game of "treasure hunt", and they teach Jane how to act like a Lost Boy, hoping to get her to believe in fairies and save Tinker Bell's life.
-Jane finds the treasure and changes her mind, discarding the whistle.
-The boys make her a "Lost Girl", before Tootles finds and blows the whistle, inadvertently alerting the pirates, who capture the boys and expose Jane as their accomplice.
-Jane tries to convince Peter that it was a misunderstanding, but he accuses her of being a traitor and reveals that her disbelief in fairies is causing Tinker Bell's light to fade.
+Jane asks Peter and the boys to play a game of "treasure hunt", and they teach Jane how to act like a Lost Boy, hoping to get her to believe in fairies and save Tink's life.
+Jane finds the treasure but changes her mind, discarding the whistle.
+The boys make her a "Lost Girl", before Tootles finds and blows the whistle, inadvertently alerting the pirates, who capture Peter and the Lost Boys.
+After Hook lets her go as thanks for "helping" him, Jane tries to convince Peter that it was a misunderstanding, but he accuses her of being a traitor and reveals that her disbelief in fairies is causing Tink's light to fade.

-Horrified by her selfish deed, Jane runs back to the hideout to find Tinker Bell's lifeless body.
-Jane is heartbroken, believing her to be dead, but her newfound belief in fairies revives her.
+Horrified by her selfish deed, Jane runs back to the hideout to find Tink's lifeless body.
+Jane is heartbroken over her own actions, but her newfound belief in fairies revives her.
 They head to the ship and see Hook forcing Peter to walk the plank.
-With Tinker Bell's help, Jane learns to fly.
-As Peter uses the anchor to sink the ship, the pirates, riding on a rowboat, are chased away by the octopus.
+With Tink's help, Jane learns to fly.
+As Peter uses the anchor to sink the ship, Hook and the pirates, riding on a rowboat, are chased away by the Octopus.
 After saying goodbye to the boys, Peter escorts Jane back home, where she reconciles with Wendy and Danny.
-Peter and Tinker Bell meet with Wendy again, then fly back to Neverland as Edward returns home and reunites with his family.
+Peter and Tink meet with Wendy again, then fly back to Neverland as Edward returns home and reunites with his family.